Get involved with paddleboarding – also known as Stand Up Paddleboarding – one of the fastest growing water sports in the UK.

 8. Looking after your paddleboard

 Looking after your paddle board is an important part of the experience.
 Cleaning your board with fresh water after each outing will make sure you are getting rid of any salt or dirt on the fin and handle.
-It will also help prevent them from smelling and rusting over time.
+It will also help prevent them from smelling and rusting over time, and stop you transferring invasive species from one waterway to another.

 It is best to buy a paddle board bag for your board.
-This will keep it free from scratches or marks when transporting it.
+This will help keep it free from scratches and damage when transporting it.

 On most inland waterways you must register or license any boat, including small unpowered craft, with the navigation authority responsible for the waterway you intend to use.
 Navigation authorities typically offer licences for different time periods, often from as little as one day, through to a full year.